EnrightLab/bitetti_et_al_codebase/README.md

 * [The count-table derived from the chimiRa mapping tool](mouse_counts_mar_2017.txt)
 * [An accessory table containing small RNA lengths extracted from the chimiRa mapping tool](length_tables_mouse_mar_2017.txt)

+## Version Information

+R version used was: _R 3.3.1_ (2016-06-21) -- "Bug in Your Hair"
+BioConductor version used was: _Bioconductor version 3.4_

+Dependencies: *RColorBrewer, gplots, DESeq2, reshape2, ggplot2*